hopecatcher/devops-challenge/README.md

 Regarding The above blog after creating Dockerfile the docker image will be created and pushed to dockerhub to be used by kubernates

 ```
-$docker build -t  mennatallahshaaban/drkiq:1.1 .
+$docker build -t  mennatallahshaaban/drkiq:1.3 .
 ```

 ```
-$docker push  mennatallahshaaban/drkiq:1.1
+$docker push  mennatallahshaaban/drkiq:1.3
 ```

 #### Note

 Please note that the tag of the image must be created with the username which is used to login in dockerhub

-### Modify docker-compose.yml to be able to run it with no need to create volume before or intialize the data base with "docker-compose run" as attached in the repo and test it with "$docker-compose up" everything should be working in the application then run the below command to convert it to kubernates yml files
+### Modify docker-compose.yml to be able to run it with no need to create volume before or intialize the database with "docker-compose run <command>" as attached in the repo and test it with "$docker-compose up" everything should be working in the application then run the below command to convert it to kubernates yml files

 ```
 $kompose convert